 If you already have a string property that represents a categorical or qualitative variable, you can use this property as the class and assign a color to each of the possible property values.

 It is important to choose a color palette adequate to the type of choropleth map / variable you are using.
 We have defined a set of data-driven color schemes called CARTO Colors that you can use in your choropleth maps.

 There is a set of schemes appropriate to represent numeric values from low to high (sequential schemes).
 We provide another set suitable for visualizing categorical differences in qualitative data (qualitative schemes).
-Finally, we also have defined diverging schemes for those cases where we have an interesting mid-point in quantitative data.
+Finally, we also have defined diverging schemes for those cases where we have an interesting mid-point when using quantitative data.